 - Maintain APA membership and good standing in one's residency program throughout the fellowship

 - Attend two consecutive APA Annual Meetings, the APA September Components Meetings, and all fellowship related activities

 - Participate in the Fellowship Forum during the APA September Components Meeting

 - Participate on an assigned APA Council, Committee, or APAF work group where organizational decisions are made and gain an understanding of APA/APAF Governance

 - Participate in Fellowship teleconferences (a minimum of 50%)

 - Participate in mid-year and year-end evaluations with Fellowship Program Manager.

-- Contribute items for the All Fellows' e-Newsletter and/or submit a post to the APA blog.
+- Contribute items for APA/APAF publications or the All Fellows' e-Newsletter.

 Number of Awards

 July 1, 2024 – June 30, 2026 (Two consecutive years)